cusyio/Python4DataScience/docs/productive/security.rst

 `Static code analysis <https://en.wikipedia.org/wiki/Static_program_analysis>`_ tests the source code before the application is executed.
-This can prevent known bug classes from being accidentally introduced into the codebase.
+This can prevent known bug classes from being accidentally introduced into the code base.

 To check for vulnerabilities, you can use `bandit
 <https://github.com/PyCQA/bandit>`_, which you can also integrate into your